 A rigorous introductory chemistry course primarily for science, engineering, and science education majors.
 An introduction to the elementary principles of modern chemistry emphasizing structure and properties of matter, stoichiometry, nomenclature and bonding.
 Natural Sciences credit.
 Lecture and laboratory.
-PREREQUISITE: MT110, or CH107, or meet the ACT or placement scores to enroll in MT122 (F, SP, OSU) MOTR Equivalent: MOTR CHEM 150L - CHEMISTRY I WITH LAB
+PREREQUISITE: MT110, or CH107, or appropriate placement test scores no older than three years.

+(F, SP, OSU)

+MOTR Equivalent: MOTR CHEM 150L - CHEMISTRY I WITH